JeffMacaluso/JeffMacaluso.github.io/_posts/2017-02-10-RestaurantRecommender.md

 ### 4) Lemmatizing (Stemming)

-Stemming removes variations at the end of a word to revert words to their root in order to reduce our overall feature space (e.x. running $\rightarrow$ run).
-This has the possibility to adversely impact our performance when the root word is different (e.x. university $\rightarrow$ universe), but the net positives typically outweigh the net negatives.
+Stemming removes variations at the end of a word to revert words to their root in order to reduce our overall feature space (e.x. running --> run).
+This has the possibility to adversely impact our performance when the root word is different (e.x. university --> universe), but the net positives typically outweigh the net negatives.

 For example: